Bretton Woods system

 Eurodollar growth increased capital flows, challenging regulation of capital movements.
 On 15 August 1971, the United States ended the convertibility of the US dollar to gold, effectively bringing the Bretton Woods system to an end and rendering the dollar a fiat currency.
 Shortly thereafter, many fixed currencies (such as the pound sterling) also became free-floating, and the subsequent era has been characterized by floating exchange rates.
 The end of Bretton Woods was formally ratified by the Jamaica Accords in 1976.
+Critics argue that the system's reliance on the U.S. dollar allowed the United States to operate with fewer constraints than other nations, while fixed exchange rates limited countries such as the major European economies and Japan in their ability to adjust monetary policy in response to rising inflation and shifting trade conditions.
+They also note that the IMF and World Bank often imposed policy conditions that placed significant strain on developing countries and restricted the flexibility of local economies.